-🝌 Set Up Debug × HLx Editions Set Up Debug This wizard will guide you through the process of Choosing nets and connecting them to debug cores.
-Associating a clock domain with each of the nets chosen for debug.
-3. Choosing additional features on the debug cores like Data Depth, Advanced Trigger mode and Capture Control.
-E XILINX ALL PROGRAMMABLE.
-Note: This setup wizard does not apply to the VIO, IBERT or JTAG-to-AXI-Master debug cores.
-Please refer to Vivado Design Suite User Guide: Programming and Debugging (UG908) for further instructions on how to use these IPs. ? < Back N ext > F inish Cancel
+🔶 Set Up Debug X Set Up Debug HLx Editions This wizard will guide you through the process of 1.
+Choosing nets and connecting them to debug cores.
+2. Associating a clock domain with each of the nets chosen for debug.
+Choosing additional features on the debug cores like Data Depth, Advanced Trigger mode and Capture Control.
+E XILINX Note: This setup wizard does not apply to the VIO, IBERT or JTAG-to-AXI-Master debug cores.
+Please refer to Vivado Design Suite User Guide: Programming and Debugging (UG908) for further instructions on how to use these IPs. • <back next=""> Einish Cancel</back>